The Expanding Role of Bluetooth in Smart Buildings

 According to Proximity Directory, 75% of the top 20 U.S. retailers have already deployed location services, and this trend is predicted to increase significantly over the next five years.
 By 2022, we can expect to see more than 400 million Bluetooth enabled location services devices shipping each year.

-Lighting as a platform is just one way Bluetooth is enabling smart building innovation.
-Watch the video above for a complete look at the expanding role of Bluetooth in the smart building.
+Lighting as a platform is just one way Bluetooth solutions are enabling smart building innovation.
+Watch the video above for a complete look at the expanding role of Bluetooth technology in the smart building.

 Enhancing Bluetooth Location Services with Direction Finding